alyssadata/Longevity_Engineering/00_INDEX/02_current_longevity_position_and_next_research_lanes.md

 - limited measurement quality
 - a stronger need for function-first interpretation than the field often uses

-That is already a meaningful position.
+This is already a meaningful position.

 It is not weak because it is bounded.